Ad: This is a sponsored post

-Confession time… I’m a vegetarian (almost vegan) food blogger who’s really not that into tofu.
-I’ve never seen the appeal – it doesn’t taste of much, slightly odd texture, a faff to cook.
+Confession time...
+I'm a vegan food blogger who's really not that into tofu.
+I've never seen the appeal - it doesn't taste of much, slightly soggy texture, a faff to cook.
 Why bother?
-That is, until I tried tofu cooked ‘properly’ at Thai restaurants and then at Wagamama – suddenly the texture was beautiful, a really crispy coating with the spongy insides, literally soaking up all the flavours of the dish.
+That is, until I tried tofu cooked 'properly' at Thai restaurants and then at Wagamama - suddenly the texture was beautiful, a really crispy coating with the spongy insides, literally soaking up all the flavours of the dish.

 I needed to re-create this incredible tofu at home, and read that the way to achieve this amazing texture was to press all the liquid out of it.
 But oh, what a faff - the common method seemed to be squashing the tofu between two plates, weighted down with pans, tins or heavy books.
 I tried this once or twice, and the results were fairly good, but with water all over the worktop and tins falling off everywhere, this was never going to catch on.

-Then an e-mail pinged in to my inbox from Ben, the inventor and manufacturer of the EZ Tofu Press – the no. 1 selling tofu press on Amazon in the USA.
-They have just started selling in the UK and wondered if I would like to test one.
+Then an e-mail pinged in to my inbox from Ben, the inventor and manufacturer of the EZ Tofu Press who have just started selling in the UK and wondered if I would like to test one.
 Yes please!